 You can read more about Geobold in an article I wrote in his memory, Fred Geobold: NYC Wrestling Radio Pioneer, Unsung Hero.

-So, in 2019 I am delighted that this film has seen renewed interest and that folk can enjoy this slice of my life.
+So, all these years later, I am delighted that this film has seen renewed interest and that folk can enjoy this slice of my life.
 Sometimes I pinch myself that I can call giants such as these friends.
 I am grateful that although so many of them have left us, they will live on- not only in our hearts but in a film from the heart, Wrestling Then & Now.
 Enjoy.

 You can watch Wrestling Then & Now on-demand on Amazon Prime via this link.